Making a Copy of a "My Recipe" Recipe

 To make a copy of a "my recipe" recipe, complete the following steps:

-- Select Recipes > Recipes Listing to open the Recipes screen.
+- From the left navigation sidebar, select Menus & Recipes > Recipes Listing to open the Recipes Listing screen.

-- Use the filters and search tool to search for the desired recipe.
+- If need be, use the other filters and the search tool to search for the desired recipe.

 - Click the Look Up Name link of the recipe you want to make a copy of.
-The recipe slide-out panel appears.
+The recipe window appears.

-- Click the Save As button.
-The Save As pop-up window appears.
+- Click the Copy and Save button.
+The Copy and Save pop-up appears.

 - For the name of the recipe, remove “Copy of”, and alter the name to be unique from the original recipe.